Napier Commission: Historical context

-The Commission was a response to crofter and cottar agitation in the Highlands of Scotland.
+The commission was a response to crofter and cottar agitation in the Highlands of Scotland.
 The agitation was about excessively high rents, lack of security of tenure and deprivation of de facto rights of access to land.
 It took the form of rent strikes (withholding rent payments) and what came to be known as land raids (crofter occupation of land which landlords had given over to sheep farming and to hunting parks called deer forests).
 Crofters' War has been used since as a name for this agitation.

 In the 1870s there had been sporadic short-lived agitations in Wester Ross and Lewis (then both in the county of Ross).
 In the early 1880s agitation began in Skye (then in the county of Inverness) and there it became persistent and threatened to spread throughout the Hebrides and the Highlands.
 Police forces attempted to enforce what landlords believed to be their rights, but the police were severely overstretched, especially in Inverness-shire, where William Ivory was Sheriff Principal.
 Agitation became therefore an issue needing the attention of central government and, eventually, Gladstone's government appointed the Napier Commission.

-About three years after the Commission's appointment the Crofters' Holdings (Scotland) Act, 1886 would be on the statute book.
-The Act was not based on the recommendations of the Commission, but the process by which the Commission collected evidence, and the Commission's report, did foster and inform the public, Parliamentary and Cabinet debate which led, eventually to the legislation.
+About three years after the commission's appointment the Crofters' Holdings (Scotland) Act 1886 (49 & 50 Vict. c.
+29) would be on the statute book.
+The act was not based on the recommendations of the commission, but the process by which the commission collected evidence, and the commission's report, did foster and inform the public, parliamentary and Cabinet debate which led, eventually to the legislation.
 The legislation was based on principles accepted in the Landlord and Tenant (Ireland) Act 1870 and Land Law (Ireland) Act 1881, principles which Napier had implicitly rejected in 1884.

-According to Scottish nationalist, biographer, and historian John Lorne Campbell, the Crofter's Holdings Act was nothing less than "the Magna Carta of the Highlands and Islands, which conferred on the small tenants there something which the peasantry of Scandinavian countries had known for generations, security of tenure and the right to the principle of compensation for their own improvements at the termination of tenancies.
+According to Scottish nationalist, biographer, and historian John Lorne Campbell, the Crofters' Holdings (Scotland) Act 1886 was nothing less than "the Magna Carta of the Highlands and Islands, which conferred on the small tenants there something which the peasantry of Scandinavian countries had known for generations, security of tenure and the right to the principle of compensation for their own improvements at the termination of tenancies.
 Nothing was suggested in the report, or contained in the Act, to restrict absentee landlordism or limit the amount of land any one individual might own in Scotland, but for the moment a great advantage has been secured.".